-Paul Schultz, chief executive officer, Aon Securities
+Paul Schultz, CEO, Aon Securities

 The impact of COVID-19 disruption and potential losses from the pandemic on the broad insurance-linked securities (ILS) market in 2020 will be limited, while a “tremendous focus” on investor returns is likely to bolster rate rises into next year.